Skip to content

 6. loose, instead of packed in plastic

-Everyone knows the problem with the Plastic waste in the environmentt.
-Our diet, with its vast quantities of packaged convenience foods and quick to-go snacks, plays a decisive role in this.
+Everyone knows the problem with the Plastic waste in the environment.
+Our diet, with vast amounts of packaged ready-made products and quick to-go snacksplays a decisive role in this.

 So if you want to cook sustainably, you should already have Make a conscious effort to avoid plastic when shopping.
 Buy food in bulk as much as possible.
-This works pretty well in the supermarket with a little practice - but it works even better at weekly markets and unpackaged stores.
-Just take Preserving jars, Stainless steel cans and a jute bag with you when you go shopping - then it will be so much easier.
+This works in the Organic and supermarket really good with a bit of practice.
+It is even easier on Weekly markets and in the Unpacked Store.

-Here, too, I have further articles for you:
+Here again I have further articles ready for you:

 7. conscious instead of wasteful

-To reduce this waste, for example, you should simply shop according to a plan.
+To make your personal Reduce food wastefor example, you can simply Shop according to plan.
 Write down what you want to eat in the coming week.
 And shop strictly according to your shopping list and avoid spontaneous purchases.
-Just take a look at the article about the Reduce food waste.
-There you will find a cornucopia of tips.
-Also the article Preserving food for longer will help you.

 Tip: Did you know that you can also save food, enjoy it for free and distribute it to friends?
-With the concept of the FoodSharings this works very simply.
+With FoodSharing this works very simply.

 8. store food in an energy efficient way

-You should not only value the food itself - but also the energy associated with it in your household as part of sustainable cooking.
-The basis for storing your achievements from the supermarket is usually your Refrigerator the display.
+The basis for storing your acquisitions from the supermarket is usually your Refrigerator in the sun.
 Make sure that it is not placed in the sun or near a heater, otherwise it will consume huge amounts of energy.
-Ideally, it should be just as big as it needs to be for your household - because the fuller it is, the lower the energy consumption.
+Ideally, it should be exactly the right size for your household.
+The fuller it is, the lower the energy consumption.

 • Refrigerator door (about 10° C): Ideal for butter, sauces, milk or drinks.

-• Top shelf (approx. 8° C): Ideal for jam, hard cheese or pickles.
+• Top shelf (about 8° C): Ideal for jam, hard cheese or cucumbers.

-• Medium compartment (approx. 5° C): Ideal for quark, yogurt or cheese.
+• Medium compartment (about 5° C): Ideal for cottage cheese, yogurt or cheese.

-• Lower compartment (approx. 2° C): Ideal for perishable items such as meat or fish.
+• Lower compartment (about 2° C): Ideal for perishables, such as meat or fish.

 9. save electricity during preparation